nbrunt/JSHOP/README.md

 Copyright &copy; 2012 [Nick Brunt](http://nickbrunt.com)

-JSHOP is a parser and [compressor](http://en.wikipedia.org/wiki/Minification_(programming)) for JavaScript written in the functional programming language [Haskell](http://www.haskell.org/haskellwiki/Haskell).
-The project was the subject of my dissertation and earned a first class mark which went towards my B.Sc. in Computer Science at the University of Nottingham.
+JSHOP is a parser and [compressor](http://en.wikipedia.org/wiki/Minification_(programming\)) for JavaScript written in the functional programming language [Haskell](http://www.haskell.org/haskellwiki/Haskell).
+The project was the subject of my dissertation and earned a first class mark.
 The dissertation is included.

 Here is a table to compare its results to other popular JavaScript minifiers and compressors when given the jQuery library (v1.7.1 which is 248,235 chars long uncompressed):
 <table>